 The woodland trees are going bare after flicking from red to brown

 There’s coolness in the air and crunchiness to the ground

 Oh soon it will be winter, where nothing shines like bronze

 Oh how I love dear autumn the next one feels aeons

-forest gardening and perennial vegetables
+forest gardening in Scotland and beyond

 A safe place to talk openly about mental health & illness

 I LEAVE YOUR ROAD TO WALK ON MY GRASS.

 Children's Book Reviews and Recommendations from a Primary School Teacher